Trakai Island Castle: Ruin

 Trakai Island Castle lost its military importance soon after the Battle of Grunwald, when the chief enemy of the Grand Duchy of Lithuania was defeated by the Polish-Lithuanian army.
 The castle was transformed into a residence and newly decorated from the inside.
 New frescos were painted on its walls, which have been partially preserved.
 Foreign emissaries were welcomed in the Ducal Palace.
 It is known that Jogaila visited the castle thirteen times between 1413 and 1430.
 In 1414, the Flemish traveler Guillebert de Lannoy described the castle in these words:

+The old castle stands on one side of the lake, in open ground, the other one stands in the middle of a second lake, and is within a cannon shot of the old one.
+It is completely new, built from bricks following French pattern.

 Grand Duke Vytautas the Great died in the castle without being crowned as King of Lithuania in 1430.
 During the rule of Sigismund Augustus, the castle was redecorated in a Renaissance style, and it served as the royal summer residence for a short period of time.
 Lithuanian Metrica was kept in the castle until 1511.
 Later, the castle served as a prison.
 During the wars with Muscovy in the 17th century, the castle was damaged and was not reconstructed again.
 It gradually fell into disrepair.